krieselreihe/natr/CONTRIBUTING.md

 # Contributing

 You want to help get _natr_ on track?
 Nice!
-And of course: you are the best! 🥳
+You are the best! 🥳

 ## Contents